Crime in Sweden: Crime statistics

 Sweden began recording national crime statistics in 1950, and the method for recording crime has basically remained unchanged until the mid-1960s, when the Swedish police introduced new procedures for crime statistics, which have been presented as a partial explanation for the historical increase in crime reports.
 In 1974, the Swedish National Council for Crime Prevention (Brottsförebyggande rådet, abbreviated Brå) became the government agency tasked with producing official statistics and disseminating knowledge on crime.
 In the early 1990s a new crime reporting system was implemented, which meant that the manual controls became less frequent, resulting in an additional increase in the number of reported crimes.

 In January 2017, the Löfven cabinet denied the request from member parliament Staffan Danielsson to update the BRÅ statistics on crime with respect to national or immigration background of the perpetrator, as had previously been done in 1995, 2005 but the 2015 was overdue.

 According to a 2013 Swedish Crime Survey (SCS) by the Swedish National Council for Crime Prevention, exposure to crime decreased from 2005 to 2013.
 Since 2014, reports from the Swedish National Council for Crime Prevention say that there has been an increase in exposure to some categories of crimes, including fraud, some property crime and sexual offences according to the 2016 SCS.
 Crimes falling under threats, harassment, assault and robbery continued to climb through 2018.
 The increase in reports of sexual offenses is, in part, due to campaigns to encourage reporting, combined with changes to the laws that broadened the legal definition of rape.

 The figures for fraud and property damage (excluding car theft) are in contrast with the numbers of reported crimes under such categories which have remained roughly constant over the period 2014–16.
 The number of reported sexual offences clearly reflect the figures in the 2016 SCS, and car related damages/theft are also somewhat reflected.
 The number of convictions up to 2013 has remained between 110,000 and 130,000 in the 2000s — a decrease since the 1970s, when they numbered around 300,000 — despite the population growth.

+In 2024, statistics from the Swedish National Council for Crime Prevention (Brå) showed a decline in several categories of reported crime, including theft, robbery, and fraud, while drug offences increased by 16 percent, largely due to possession cases.
+Reported homicides also fell to their lowest level in a decade, with 92 cases recorded in 2024, a drop of 29 compared with 2023.

+At the same time, Sweden has faced rising concerns over gang-related violence, particularly shootings and bombings.
+Police recorded 317 bombings in 2024, more than double the number in 2023, and media estimates suggest that more than 60,000 people may be connected to organised criminal networks.